MACLCANT,len,wid,thc,mas,acl,ymod,sel

 -The deflection of the beam due to the weight of the mass is not considered.

-other load acts on the structure other than the acceleration load perpendicular
+-No other load acts on the structure other than the acceleration load perpendicular to the plane of the beam.

 -Damping is not considered.